 Address: Melrose Place, Los Angeles, CA, 90069

-The Malibu Pier is the perfect spot to check out for a bite to eat or a relaxing spot by the ocean.
+The Malibu Pier is the perfect spot to check out for a bite to eat or for a relaxing stop by the ocean.
 To the right of the pier is the cutest store that has this bench and pink and white umbrellas.
 Not only that, but you’ll need to check out Malibu Farm for the best brunch and delicious smoothies!

 Address: 23000 CA-1, Malibu, CA 90265